jwarner22/chess-app/README.md

 * A leaderboard so you can compare your total score to other beta testers.

 ## Intended future additions
-* Integrate the content deliver algorithms into Lichess.org and Chess.com's APIs to get more a more granular user profile by using in-game positions and data.
+* Integrate the content delivery algorithms into Lichess.org and Chess.com's APIs to get more a more granular user profile by using in-game positions and data.
 * More in-depth analytics and data visualization.
 * Peer to peer messaging.
 * An in-game reward system.